February 14, 2012

-Changes to accident benefits by the insurance industry last fall may have resulted in a small decrease in rates to policy holders, but unless they read the fine print and take action, they’re likely getting less bang for their buck, says Toronto personal injury lawyer Kevin Marshall.
+Changes to accident benefits by the insurance industry last fall may have resulted in a small decrease in rates to policy holders, but unless they read the fine print and take action.

 “The insurance industry sold this as providing more choice for customers, which is a good thing.
-But, in fact, if you were to compare what you are getting before these changes and what you are getting after, you will actually end up likely paying more money than you did before,” says Marshall.
+But, in fact, if you were to compare what you are getting before these changes and what you are getting after, you will actually end up likely paying more money than you did before.”

 “Most people haven’t paid enough attention to these changes.
 They just assume there’s not a whole lot of difference between what they got by default before Sept.
-1 and what they got after that date,” says Marshall.
-“But, in fact, there’s been many significant changes to what they receive.”
+1 and what they got after that date, but, in fact, there’s been many significant changes to what they receive.”

 With the exception of catastrophic injuries (which are very rare), if a person is injured and they need medical treatment, such as chiropractic, massage or physiotherapy, their benefits are now are cut in half.
 If they cannot work because of injuries from an accident, they now get 70 per cent of the income they earned at the time of the accident as opposed to 80 per cent.

 “Another change is that they don’t get any more housekeeping benefits if they can’t perform chores around the home, such as cooking, or cleaning or cutting the grass.
 They used to be able to get up to $100 a week for housekeeping and home maintenance benefits.”

 “If they were looking after somebody such as a young child, they used to be able to get up to $250 per week for the first child, and an additional $50 per week for any other child.
 Now, they get zero dollars, except in cases where there is a catastrophic injury, which is only about one per cent of cases.”